alexcaoys/notes-superbird/README.md

     ```
 10. reboot into `burn_mode`.
 11. Restore rootfs using `python amlogic_devices.py -r 319488 rootfs.ext2`.
 You may also use nfs and `dd` to do it within the initrd system.
-12. Reboot into uInitrd, check the partitions, copy the Image and dtb to the boot partition
+12. Reboot into uInitrd, check the partitions, copy the Image, dtb and `bootargs.txt`(`env/env_p2.txt`, which is for loading bootargs dynamically) to the boot partition.
     ```
     resize2fs /dev/mmcblk2p2
     e2fsck /dev/mmcblk2p2